RamsinghLab/atacseeker_app/README.md

 The elements of the approach are as follows:

-1. Write an R wrapper for the alignment pipeline.
-2. Create a docker image with all packages (*bwa, samtools, samblaster etc.*) installed.
+* Docker image with all packages (*bwa, samtools, samblaster etc.*) installed.
+* R wrapper for the alignment pipeline.
+* Quality checks on aligned reads.
+* Pipe reads through *csaw* for differential accessibility testing.
-3. Deploy this as a Native App on BaseSpace.
+* Deploy as Native App on BaseSpace.

-The long term objective is to integrate this with the **ATACseeker** package and **csaw**.